A series of Towing related questions and answers.

 Q: What is nose weight, why does it matter and how can I check it?

 A: Nose weight is the download on a tow bar caused by the weight of your caravan when hitched.
 Remember, this is not the maximum weight of your caravan, as the weight is distributed between the axle wheels (2 or 4) and the jockey wheel.
-For all Elddis, Compass, Xplore and Buccaneer caravans built since year 2000, our maximum nose weights are 100kgs.
-Check yours by supporting the coupling head on your bathroom scales, ensuring that your caravan is level at all times.
+Noseweights vary by range and model and are stated on the weightplate of the caravan.
+Check your weight by supporting the coupling head on your bathroom scales, ensuring that your caravan is level at all times.

 Q: What, if any, special equipment is needed on my car by law, to tow a caravan?